How to Send Email Notifications from Arduino using CircuitDigest Cloud

 Connecting WiresRequired Amount

+The wiring for this Arduino send email alert project is deliberately minimal.
 In the image, you can see that the DHT11 sensor is used to measure temperature and humidity.
 Its VCC pin is connected to 5V and GND to ground on the Arduino Uno R4.
 The data pin is connected to Digital Pin 2 with the internal pull-up resistor enabled, ensuring reliable communication.
 This setup allows the Arduino to continuously read the sensor values.
+The wiring for this Arduino send email alert project is deliberately minimal.

 Circuit Diagram of Temperature Monitoring System and Email Alerts Using Arduino

-Hardware Setup of Arduino Uno-Based Email Alert System
+Hardware Setup of the Arduino Uno R4 Email Alert System

 The hardware setup shown below includes the Arduino Uno R4, a DHT11 sensor, and the built-in Wi-Fi for email alerts.
 The DHT11 is connected with VCC to 5V, GND to ground, and the data pin to Digital Pin 2 with the internal pull-up resistor.
 The Wi-Fi provides internet connectivity to send email notifications.